docsforadobe/javascript-tools-guide/4 - User-Interface Tools/control-objects.rst

 new value into the text string at the current insertion point.
 The textselection value is reset to an empty string after it modifies the text value.

-NOTE: Setting the textselection property before the edittext control’s parent Window exists is an undefined operation.
+.. note:: Setting the textselection property before the edittext control’s parent Window exists is an undefined operation.

 title